ocp/ocp-project/README.md

 > **WARNING**: This material is tailored to our own working preferences and specifications and is in some sense 'opinionated'.
 It's abstracted from our experiences building and is **not** meant to be a general open-source library.
-So, you should expect it change at our convenience, possibly breaking interfaces and expectations.
+You should expect it change without warning, possibly breaking interfaces and expectations.
 That said, if you find anything useful that you'd like to use yourself, please go ahead!
-We probably can't accept pull requests or solve any issues for you at this point in time, unless you've got something really compelling to say.
+We probably can't accept pull requests or solve any issues for you at this point in time, unless you've got something really compelling to say, or a particular bugfix.

 ---